code-423n4/2022-06-canto/README.md

 - Ends June 21, 2022 19:59 UTC
 - ⚡Ethereum and ⚛Cosmos

-This repo will be made public before the start of the contest.
-(C4 delete this line when made public)

-This contest will be both Ethereum and Cosmos leagues

-[ ⭐️ SPONSORS ADD INFO HERE ]
 # New Blockchain (Manifest)
 ### a new EVM enabled Cosmos SDK layer 1